7. Chemical & Pharmaceutical

 reduces the wages bill.

-- Batch and continuous processes
+- Batch process versus a continuous processes

 - A batch process in